ericnorris/striptags/README.md

 npm test
 ```

-Generate test coverage (powered by [blanket.js](http://blanketjs.org/)) via :
+Generate test coverage (powered by [istanbul](https://github.com/gotwarlost/istanbul)) via :
 ```
-npm run test-coverage
+npm run coverage
 ```

-## Differences between PHP strip_tags and striptags
-In this version, not much!
-This now closely resembles a 'port' from PHP 5.5's internal implementation of strip_tags, [php_strip_tags_ex](http://lxr.php.net/xref/PHP_5_5/ext/standard/string.c#php_strip_tags_ex).

-One major difference is that this JS version does not strip PHP-style tags; it seemed out of place in a node.js project.
-Let me know if this is important enough to consider including.

 ## Doesn't use regular expressions
-striptags does not use any regular expressions for stripping HTML tags ([these](src/striptags.js#L7-L8) are used for detecting whitespace and parsing the allowedTags parameter, not finding HTML).
+`striptags` does not use any regular expressions for stripping HTML tags.

 Regular expressions are not capable of preventing all possible scripting attacks (see [this](http://stackoverflow.com/a/535022)).
 Here is a [great StackOverflow answer](http://stackoverflow.com/a/5793453) regarding how strip_tags (**when used without specifying allowableTags**) is not vulnerable to scripting attacks.